Falmouth Primary Academy follows the Cornwall Agreed Syllabus for the teaching of Religious Education/ Religion and Worldviews (RE).

 The Cornwall Agreed Syllabus states that: ‘the principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living’.
 This curriculum ‘enables our pupils to develop a coherent understanding of different religions, by studying one religion at a time before bringing together and comparing different traditions’.

-Our approach to the teaching of Religious Education in Falmouth Primary Academy, is built around the Cornwall Agreed Syllabus’ three main aims:
+Our approach to the teaching of Religion and Worldviews in Falmouth Primary Academy, is built around the Cornwall Agreed Syllabus’ three main aims:

 - Making sense of a range of religious beliefs